Peter-Schenkels/Musical-3D-Printer/README.md

 #Argument: save to usb
 #This argument is optional.
 If this argument is Y/yes
-#than the script will automatically detect an connected usb
+#than the script will automatically detect a connected usb
 #storage device and save it to the first one it detects.

 #Argument: Output directory